avi465/avi465/README.md

 <h1 align="left">Avinash Karmjit</h1>
 <h4 align="left">Hi, I'm Avinash Karmjit, a full-stack web developer and generative art enthusiast.
 I have a passion for creating elegant, user-friendly web applications and exploring the intersection of art and technology through generative art.
-My expertise includes webdev,java,python,c++,generative art and I am always looking to learn more and push my boundaries.
-When I'm not coding, you can find me tinkering with generative art algorithms, experimenting with new techniques, or sharing my work on codepen,open processing,github.
+I am always looking to learn more and push my boundaries.
+When I'm not coding, you can find me tinkering with generative art algorithms, experimenting with new techniques.
 Let's connect and create something amazing together!</h4>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=avi465&label=Profile%20views&color=0e75b6&style=flat-square" alt="avi465" /> </p>